-Gap O2: Continued Operational Safety (COS).
+Gap 02: Continued Operational Safety (COS).
 The existing industry standards and regulatory framework related to COS from manned aviation still apply to UAS.
 However, there exist some gaps unique to UAS certification and its operations.

-Recommendation: Complete in-development standards.

-Organization: SAE, EUROCAE, SAE-ITC, RTCA, JARUS, ASTM, IEEE

-v2 Update: SAE S-18A Autonomy WG/EUROCAE WG-63 SG-1 (with collaboration with WG-105), SAE S-18/EUROCAE WG-63, SAE G-34/EUROCAE WG-114, SAE G-32, SAE AS-4, RTCA SC-240/EUROCAE WG-117, RTCA SC-228, etc. are addressing this standards gap.
+R&D Needed: Yes Recommendation: Complete in-development standards.
+Priority: High (Tier 1) Organization: SAE, EUROCAE, SAE-ITC, RTCA, JARUS, ASTM, IEEE v2 Status of Progress: Green v2 Update: SAE S-18A Autonomy WG/EUROCAE WG-63 SG-1 (in collaboration with WG-105), SAE S- 18/EUROCAE WG-63, SAE G-34/EUROCAE WG-114, SAE G-32, SAE AS-4, RTCA SC-240/EUROCAE WG-117, RTCA SC-228, etc. are addressing this standards gap.
+Updates Since v2 was Published: New Published Standards New In-Development Standards

+Gap

+O3:

+Beyond

+Visual

-Gap O3: Beyond Visual Line of Sight (BVLOS).
-Although there is an existing BVLOS standard with supplemental revisions in the works and a best practices document, robust BVLOS operations will require a comprehensive DAA solution, Remote ID, and UTM infrastructure to be completely effective.
-Additional safety measures must be considered such as reduced limits on energy transfer; weight; speed; altitude; stand-off and redundant systems for power; collision avoidance; positioning; loss-of-control automatic soft landing; and methods for two-way communications between the competent operator and worker supervisor(s) or workers to ensure safety of BVLOS
+Line of Sight (BVLOS).

+Although there is an existing

+BVLOS standard with supplemental revisions in the works and a best practices document, robust

+BVLOS operations will require a comprehensive

+DAA solution, Remote ID, and UTM infrastructure to be completely effective.
+Additional safety measures must be considered such as reduced limits on energy transfer; weight; speed; altitude; stand-off and redundant systems for power; collision avoidance; positioning; loss-of-control automatic soft landing; and methods for two-way communications between the competent operator and worker supervisor(s) or workers to ensure safety of BVLOS operations.

 These standards should be addressed in a collaborative fashion.
 In addition, pilot competency and training is especially critical for BVLOS operations.
-It is anticipated that appendices for BVLOS will be added to ASTM F3266-Standard Guide for Training Remote Pilots in Command of Unmanned Aircraft Systems (UAS) Endorsement v2 Update: Published and in-development standards are noted in the text.
+It is anticipated that appendices for BVLOS will be added to ASTM F3266-18.
+Standard Guide for Training Remote Pilots in Command of Unmanned Aircraft Systems (UAS) Endorsement and address for future consideration UAS including payloads larger than 55 pounds as defined in Part 107.